-When we were preparing to move to Vietnam and filling people in on our plans we used to get a lot of questions asking why?
+When I was preparing to move to Vietnam and filling people in on my plans I used to get a lot of questions asking why?
 Why do you want to live there?
 Why do you want to teach English?
-So, we thought we would give you an insight into exactly why we teach English in Vietnam.
+So, I thought I would give you an insight into exactly why I teach English in Vietnam.

 Why teaching English?

 Teaching English has been widely portrayed as a means of travelling for “free”.
-While this is not true, a little research into teaching English and the opportunities it presented was enough to convince us that it would not disappoint our desire to see more of the world.
-And it has certainly delivered, allowing us to visit 5 different countries over the past year (7 if you were to include our trip back to the UK).
+While this is not true, a little research into teaching English and the opportunities it presented was enough to convince me that it would not disappoint my desire to see more of the world.
+And it has certainly delivered!
+In my first year living in Vietnam I was able to visit 5 different countries (and enjoy two trips back to the UK).

-Teaching English also offered us the opportunity to change career paths, learn new skills and move to a job where we have fun at work.
+Teaching English also offered me the opportunity to change career paths, learn new skills and move to a job where I have fun at work.
 The kids we teach are great (98% of the time) and they are so fun to spend time getting to know.
 The drive of students in foreign countries to improve their English is really incredible.

 There were two main draws to teaching as a way to travel more.
 First of all being able to live and work in another country is an amazing opportunity to immerse in that countries culture and travel from a more local stance.
 It also means you get a more in depth experience by learning the language, making friends and living daily life.
-But secondly, teaching abroad offers the opportunity for us to travel to exotic places during our holidays yet also save money by working full time.
-As our ultimate goal is to be able to do a mini world tour (which anyone who’s planned or done will know costs a LOT), teaching English provided us the perfect balance between being able to travel to new places and save for our big adventure.
+But secondly, teaching abroad offers the opportunity for us to travel to exotic places during short vacations, while still being able to save money working full time.
+As my ultimate goal is to be able to do a mini world tour (which anyone who’s planned or done will know costs a LOT), teaching English abroad provided the perfect balance between being able to travel to new places and save for the big adventure.

-Multiple factors contributed to our final decision to pick Vietnam as a destination for our first teaching and living aboard experience.
-During our first whirlwind trip to Thailand we fell in love with the region, our only regret being that we didn’t have enough time to explore the surrounding countries.
-So before we even looked at the possible jobs on offer, we knew that SE Asia was where we wanted to base ourselves in our new careers as teachers.
+Multiple factors contributed to my final decision to pick Vietnam as a destination for my first teaching and living aboard experience.
+During my first whirlwind trip to Thailand I fell in love with the region, my only regret being that I didn’t have enough time to explore the surrounding countries.
+So before I even looked at the possible jobs on offer, I knew that SE Asia was where I wanted to base myself for my new career as a teacher.

 Don’t understand what I’m talking about regarding TEFLs/CELTAs?
-Check out this post.
+Check out: Beginners Guide to Picking a TEFL Course

 Why teach English in Vietnam?

 To further sweeten the deal, with some good job hunting you can teach English in Vietnam earning a very comfortable salary.
-All while living in a country much cheaper than in the West.
-As a result we have been able to grow our savings much quicker than we would have in the UK!
-Hopefully by the end of our contracts we will be in a position to experience some travel long-term and still have a float to kick-start the next adventure.
+All while living in a country much cheaper than out West.
+As a result I have been able to grow my savings quicker than I would have in the UK while being able to live a very comfortable lifestyle.
+Hopefully by the end of my contract I will be in a position to experience some travel long-term and still have a float to kick-start the next adventure.

 Better yet, most who teach English in Vietnam work roughly a 25 hrs/week job, compared to 40 hrs/week at home.
-We are lucky to only work 18 hours a week, yet we are earning the same salary as we were at home for fewer hours a week (equating to a higher hourly pay rate).
-So by working in Vietnam, we have plenty time to enjoy the city and relax during the working week.
-Alternatively you can fill your working week with additional side jobs or private tutoring, of which there are plenty on offer.
+I am lucky to only work 18 hours a week, yet I am earning the same salary as I was at home for fewer hours a week (equating to a higher hourly pay rate).
+So by working in Vietnam, I have plenty time to enjoy the city and relax alongside my working day.
+Alternatively, many teachers fill their schedules here by working further jobs or doing private tutoring, of which there are plenty opportunities.

 Do you see why it appeals to teach English in Vietnam?

-Now, try and tell me this doesn’t sound appealing to a young couple with a dream to see the world, working full time but getting nowhere saving money in the UK.
-Add in a recent university graduate without a set career path and a boyfriend looking to change career and here we are!
-We are lucky that we don’t yet have any monetary ties to the Scotland, no mortgage or careers to leave behind.
+Now, try and tell me this doesn’t sound appealing to a young girl with a dream to see the world, working full time but getting nowhere saving money in the UK.
+Add in that I’m a recent university graduate without a set career path or clear idea of what they want to do and here I am!
+I am lucky that I don’t have any ties to the Scotland: no mortgage or careers to leave behind.
 If you are in a similar situation, then there is literally no better time than the present to take on an new adventure and teach English in Vietnam!

 Do you see the appeal of teaching in Vietnam?
-Have you ever wanted to teach English in Vietnam?
+Have you ever considered teaching English in Vietnam?

 Like this post?
 Pin and share it!